uc-cdis/containers/jupyter-pystata/README.md

 ### Licensing
 Stata software requires a license to run.
-As a one-time step, workspace users should add their license files in their persistant workspace storage as `~/pd/stata.lic` .
-This file is checked via an iPython startup hook (triggered when a new notebook is opened) and copied to the appropriate location so that Stata can recognize it.
+As a one-time step, workspace users should add their license files in their persistant workspace storage as `~/pd/stata.lic`.
+The notebook has a few lines of python code to check for the license file and copy it to the appropriate location so that Stata can recognize it.

 ### Local development
 To build, enter the root directory of this repo and run: